Coven (band): History

 Dawson recorded the vocals for "One Tin Soldier", the title theme for the 1971 film Billy Jack, which was credited as "sung by Coven".
-The song, which went on to reach number 26 on the Billboard Hot 100, was written by Dennis Lambert and Brian Potter and was originally released by The Original Caste in 1969.
+The song, which went on to reach number 26 on the Billboard Hot 100, was written by Dennis Lambert and Brian Potter and was originally released by the Original Caste in 1969.
 Coven's version also reached the top 10 in Cash Box and was named the Number 1 Most Requested Song in 1971 and 1973 by American Radio Broadcasters.
 It also peaked at number 45 in Australia.
-In 1971, the band released a self-titled album that included "One Tin Soldier".
+In 1972, the band released a self-titled album that included "One Tin Soldier".
 Their third album, Blood on the Snow, was produced by Shel Talmy and released by Buddah Records in 1974.
-Disney produced a music video for the title track.
+A music video for the title track was produced and released by Walt Disney Studios.

 After multiple unlicensed CD releases of the Witchcraft album over the years, it was officially released on the band's own Nevoc label in 2007.
 The following year, Coven released Metal Goth Queen: Out of the Vault 1976–2007 on Nevoc, an album composed of previously unreleased recordings.
 Jinx, an album of new recordings, was self-released on Nevoc in 2013.
-Jinx Dawson recruited a new line up of musicians in late 2016 - early 2017 in order to perform at Roadburn Festival in Tilburg, The Netherlands on April 20, 2017.
+Jinx Dawson recruited a new line up of musicians in late 2016 – early 2017 in order to perform at Roadburn Festival in the Netherlands on April 20, 2017.
 This was Coven's first performance in Europe.

+Influence

+The heavy metal subculture debates the extent that the British metal band, Black Sabbath, was inspired by Coven: